pganalyze/deadpool/redis/README.md

 | `serde`          | Enable support for [serde](https://crates.io/crates/serde) crate      | `deadpool/serde`, `serde/derive`                  | no      |
 | `cluster`        | Enable support for Redis Cluster                                      | `redis/cluster-async`                             | no      |

+All of the features of [redis](https://crates.io/crates/redis) are also reexposed with a `redis-` prefix.
+For example, the feature `redis-tls-rustls` is using `redis/tls-rustls`.

 ## Example

 ```rust